jrfdumortier/slidesstatistics/readme.txt

-This repository contains lecture slides for various classes.
+This repository contains lecture slides for statistics classes.